The Victorian Aboriginal Corporation for Languages (VACL) will retrieve, revive and strengthen Indigenous Languages for Victorian Aboriginal people.

 Why is language important?

-Language is important because it is a way to express identity and proud of where they come from and who they are.
+Language is important to Aboriginal people because it is a way for them to express their identity and be proud of where they come from and who they are.
 If a person knows a word in their language he/she is maintaining a link that has lasted thousands of years, keeping words alive that have been used by their ancestors - language is an ancestral right and it distinguishes something special about Aboriginal people from non-Aboriginal people.
 Language is a part of culture, and knowledge about culture is a means of empowering people.
 Language contributes to the wellbeing of Aboriginal communities, strengthens ties between elders and young people and improves education in general for Indigenous people of all ages.